avnestico/version-control-distributor/README.md

     origin  git@github.com:avnestico/version-control-distributor.git (push)
     origin  git@bitbucket.org:avnestico/version-control-distributor.git (push)

-From now on, all you need to do is `git push` and your code will be mirrored on both remote repositories.
+From now on, all you need to do is `git push [--all]` and your code will be mirrored on both remote repositories.

 ---